Pat Grigadean

 “I’m hungry,” said Kanabi as he stretched, tired of all this chitchat.

 “Yes,” agreed Punjab.
 “I’m quite hungry myself.
 I was told that you could help us find food, Sir…er…I mean, Sirs.
-That is, well, which Ravi did you say could help us?”
+That is, well, which Ravi did you say could help us?” he asked, turning toward Kanabi.

-Punjab had turned to Kanabi, but before the tiger could answer, Ravi the Panther was off in a rustle of leaves and came back again dragging the hind leg of an antelope that he had killed earlier in the day.
+But before the tiger could answer, Ravi the Panther was off in a rustle of leaves and came back again dragging the hind leg of an antelope that he had killed earlier in the day.

 “This should fill your bellies.
-Fresh meat, hunted only this morning!” the panther said proudly.
+Fresh meat hunted only this morning!” the panther said proudly.

 Kanabi’s mouth began to water.
 But Punjab started to feel slightly queasy.
 You see, in his village, the people never ate the flesh of animals, and even though he was very hungry, the smell of the animal meat made him uncomfortable.